cleitonsouza01/trade/docs/introduction/part_4.md

 )
 ```

-Daytrades are often treated very differently from common operations.
+Day trades are often treated very differently from common operations.
 Their
 results usually are taxed differently, among other things.
 Sometimes they
 are charged with different brokerage commissions, too.

-To make things more complicated, this is also a daytrade in some contexts:
+To make things more complicated, this is also a day trade in some contexts:

 ```python
 import trade